 The 1970s was aptly called the ‘Decade of Decadence’ with both men and women adopting the hipster style.
-From demure to bold, actresses like Zeenat Aman, Dimple Kapadia and Helen set fashion goals in crop-tops, pant-suits, maxis, skirts, polka dresses and fish-net stockings.
+From demure to bold, actresses like Zeenat Aman, Dimple Kapadia and Helen set fashion goals in crop-tops, pant-suits, maxis, skirts, polka dresses and fishnet stockings.
 The era also saw Indira Gandhi becoming the first woman Prime Minister of India who was also a style icon.
 From her neatly starched handloom and khadi saris, the Iron Lady of India was known for her tasteful sartorial choices.

 Men adopted the ‘Guru kurta’ (round-neck A-line kurta popularised by Rajesh Khanna), safari suits and slim pants.
-By the end of 70s, jeans emerged as a daily wear for men.
+By the end of the 70s, jeans emerged as daily wear for men.
 Amitabh Bachchan, the angry young man of the 70s was a trendsetter with his leather jackets and flared trousers.